 Peter Richards MW in his pick of lighter summer reds to enjoy also recommends considering what kind of food you eat in the warm, summer months, with simpler, fresher flavours.

 ‘The wines that make a cheery partner for those foods naturally share the same kind of character: keen, crunchy, forthright.’

 ‘Good summer reds should be served at 10°C-16°C (50°F-60°F),’ said Richards.

 ‘That’s significantly cooler than many a summer’s day, so don’t be afraid to pop them in the fridge for 30 minutes before serving if the weather’s warm.’

-‘Cool down too much and aromas and flavours become muted, tannins take on an astringent quality and the wine can feel unpleasantly tight,’ he said.
+‘Don’t go too far,’ said Walls, ‘cool down too much and aromas and flavours become muted, tannins take on an astringent quality and the wine can feel unpleasantly tight.’

 Should you ever chill a full-bodied red wine before serving?